Lemon Law Arbitration Program

 NYSDRA has been the program administrator since November of 1996.
 NYSDRA administers the Lemon Law program on behalf of the New York State Attorney General's Office.
 NYSDRA is a neutral 3rd party in the program and assigns a local Community Dispute Resolution Center (CDRC) to each Lemon Law case.

-How is the AG's Lemon Law program different from other programs?
+How the Attorney General's program differs from other programs?

 What does the Lemon Law Cover?